Jfigs12/Jfigs12/README.md

 Hi!
 Im Jason!
-I am currently a Junior Persuing a BS in Computer Science at Johnson and Wales University, and am currently aiming at expanding my knolodge with software development, as well as expanding my knowlodge in how to incorporate external factors and naturally apearing elements in our every day enviorment to increase effenciency of my software as well as to gain insporation from it!
+I am currently a Senior Pursuing a BS in Computer Science at Johnson and Wales University and am currently aiming to expand my knowledge with software development, as well as expanding my knowledge of how to incorporate external factors and naturally appearing elements in our everyday environment to increase the efficiency of my software and gain inspiration from it!

-I enjoy a neumorous amount of things such as but not limited to...
+I enjoy a numerous amount of things such as but not limited to...
   - Software Development
   - Tinkering